Raniconduh/cscroll/README.md

 Variables allow changing settings while in cscroll itself as opposed to having to stop and restart it with different flags.

 * `color`: Turn on or off colors.
+* `dots`: Enable or disable the listing of dot files
 * `icons`: (If compiled with icons) If true, show icons.
 Otherwise don't.
 * `long`: Turn on or off long mode